The Holyland Challenge

 The HLC route begins in the Golan Heights, which despite historical conflict, has been safe and stable for several decades.
 The route does not enter the West Bank, although a tour through modern Palestine is recommended if time allows.
 There are some fantastic natural trails in the West Bank, including the famed Sugar Trail through the Judaean Desert from Jerusalem down to Jericho at the Dead Sea.

-Travel in Israel is simple and safe.
+At the time of writing, travel on this route is simple and safe.
 Still, the HLC route manages to provide some context for the challenges which face Israel.
-You will ride along a tall security fence along the border of Syria, you pass an informal gap in the three-part security fence near Lahav between Area C of the West Bank and Israel which is frequently passed by Palestinians, and you finish in Eilat just a few miles from both Jordan and Egypt, in sight of Saudi Arabia.
+You will ride along a tall fence along the border of Syria, you pass an informal gap in the three-part fence near Lahav between Area C of the West Bank and Israel which is frequently passed by Palestinians, and you finish in Eilat just a few miles from both Jordan and Egypt, in sight of Saudi Arabia.
 The route passes through many planned Jewish communities, the thriving metropolis of Tel Aviv, Arab Druz communities, Christian Arab communities, and through a number of cities with mixed personalities including strong Jewish immigrant populations from former Soviet nations and Ethiopia.

 The HLC originated in 2014 as an organized bikepacking challenge across Israel with over two dozen participants at the start line.
 Zohar Kantor returned from the Tour Divide in 2012 with the energy to create something similar at home; Limor Shany was enlisted to develop a track across the country, building on his organized mountain bike tours of Israel; Ilan Tevet is responsible for much of the organization and networking which has made the HLC event successful.